-What is meant by 'Safeguarding'?
+What is safeguarding?

-Safeguarding and promoting the welfare of children is defined as: 'protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes' KCSIE September 2019
+Safeguarding legislation and government advice says that safeguarding means: protecting children from maltreatment preventing impairment to children's health or development ensuring that children are growing up in circumstances consistent with the provision of safe and effective care taking action to enable all children and young people to have the best outcome.